 We all agree that a truthful understanding of salvation is essential for the Christian.
-However, if you have made it this far in my book you are now aware that those claiming to follow Christ can be categorized into at least three opposing views: the Arminian, the Calvinist, and the Restorationist.
+However, if you have made it this far in my book you are now aware that those claiming to follow Christ can be categorized into at least three opposing views: the Arminian, the Calvinist, and those confident in the victory of grace for all mankind.
 Of course there are varieties and shades of each, as well as fence sitters.
 However, let's suppose by some miracle we did all come to the exact same understanding of Christian salvation.

 Would we then be one as Jesus is one with the Father, as he prayed in John 17?